FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/deep-dive.md

-Should you wish to learn much more about this, please check:
+Should you wish to learn much more about publishing Open Data, please check:

    - **CKAN**:
       - [Github repository (reference implementation)](https://github.com/Fiware/context.Ckan)